Stakeholder Advisory Group

 “People are passionate about AONBs and care deeply about their future so we are delighted to be working with National Grid on their VIP Project.
 AONB partnerships are trusted convenors who make things happen, translating vision and national policy into local action and we look forward to being involved in the positive changes that will take place over the next seven years.”

-National Grid is an international electricity and gas company based in the UK and northeastern US.
-We play a vital role in connecting millions of people safely, reliably and efficiently to the energy they use.
+National Grid plays a vital role in connecting millions of people safely, reliably and efficiently to the energy they use.

 We are at the heart of one of the greatest challenges facing our society – delivering clean energy to support our world long into the future.